Ayurvedic Remedies for Increasing Breast Milk – Herbs to Boost Lactation

 Nursing a newborn comes with its own challenges.
 One of them is an insufficient supply of breast milk.
 Several mothers find themselves struggling to breastfeed their babies because their bodies aren’t producing enough milk.
-Have you found yourself thinking if you seek other ways of satiating your baby’s hunger or enhance lactation instead?
-Well, it is an established fact that breastfeeding is not only good for the infant, but it is also highly beneficial for the mother.
-Therefore, we recommend you to try out various natural ways of improving lactation.
+Have you found yourself thinking if you seek other ways of satiating your baby’s hunger or enhancing lactation instead?
+It is an established fact that breastfeeding is not only good for the infant, but it is also highly beneficial for the mother.
+Therefore, we recommend you try out various natural ways of improving lactation.
 If you wish to know about it in detail, this article may prove to be fruitful.
 Here, we shall be talking about various Ayurveda remedies that you may use to increase your breast milk supply.

-What are the Common Reasons for Low Milk Supply in Breastfeeding Mothers?
+What Are the Common Reasons for Low Milk Supply in Breastfeeding Mothers?

 There can be various reasons that may reduce or lower the production of breast milk in nursing mothers.
 Following are some of the common reasons that may affect lactation:

-• If you have had breast surgery or you are taking medication that hampers the milk supply.
+- If you have had breast surgery or you are taking medication that hampers the milk supply.

-• If you are not breastfeeding your baby on a regular basis.
+- If you are not breastfeeding your baby on a regular basis.

-• If you started breastfeeding your baby late.
+- If you started breastfeeding your baby late.

-• If you suffer from medical conditions such as diabetes, high blood pressure, obesity, hypothyroidism, etc.
+- If you suffer from medical conditions such as diabetes, high blood pressure, obesity, hypothyroidism, etc.

-• If your baby was a premature or preterm baby.
+- If your baby was a premature or preterm baby.

-• Stress, anxiety, and postpartum depression hamper breast milk production.
+- Stress, anxiety, and postpartum depression hamper breast milk production.

 All these reasons may sometimes cause hindrance in producing enough milk for the baby.
 However, there are natural/ayurvedic ways to boost lactation.